Why EDI still has a big role to play in B2B eCommerce?

 Manufacturers and wholesalers seeking to modernize their sales processes often face a bewildering array of choices.
 It’s essential to remember that just because something is labeled a “solution,” it doesn’t guarantee it will address your specific challenges.

 Previously, we delved into eProcurement and punchout catalog solutions, highlighting their distinctions from traditional eCommerce systems tailored for B2B companies.
-Now, let’s wrap up with a comparison between EDI (Electronic Data Interchange) and B2B eCommerce systems.
+Now, let’s wrap up with a comparison between EDI (Electronic Data Interchange) and B2B e-commerce systems.

 As reported by Digital Commerce 360, electronic data interchange stands out as one of the predominant digital sales channels, contributing to over 75% of digital B2B sales.
 In contrast, the B2B eCommerce channel accounts for approximately 13% of digital sales.